lisr-pcx/on-board-tips/README.md

 # Project: OnBoardCpp

-This repo contains training material for C++ developers and a collection of general tips and suggestion about code development.
+This repo is a collection of training material for C++ developers and general tips about code development.

 All pages are managed using MkDocs, see official [documentation](https://www.mkdocs.org) for further details.